wazuh/wazuh-documentation/source/upgrade-guide/upgrading-elastic-stack/elastic_server_rolling_upgrade.rst

 Upgrading Elastic Stack from 6.8 to 7.x
 =======================================

 Coming new in version Elastic 7.x, there is an architecture change introduced in Wazuh Stack.
 Logstash is no longer required, Filebeat will send the events directly to Elasticsearch server.
-In addition, Elasticsearch 7 has Java embedded, so unless you decide to use Logstash, Java is not longer required.
+In addition, Elasticsearch 7 has Java embedded, so unless you decide to use Logstash, Java is no longer required.

+In case of upgrading from a version of Elasticsearch prior to 6.8, visit the :ref:`elastic_server_hard_upgrade` section.

 Prepare the Elastic Stack
 -------------------------